Top 10 Countries with Most Bicycles per Capita

 4. Sweden

-In Finland 9% of all trips are made by bike.
-The average distance cycled per person per day is 0.7 km.
-The bicycle in Finnish family is a necessary thing such as a TV-set.
-For Finnish people bike is even more valuable than a TV.
+The bicycle in Swedish family is a necessary thing such as a TV-set.
+For Swedes bike is even more valuable than a TV.
 Often a family has a few different bicycles, depending on the number of members of a family and their age.

 3. Germany